History of Pat Tillman in Timeline

 In 1997, Pat Tillman was voted the Pac-10 Defensive Player of the Year and named Arizona State's MVP.

-In 1998, Pat Tillman was named the Sun Angel Student Athlete of the Year.
+In 1998, Pat Tillman was named Sun Angel Student Athlete of the Year, recognizing his achievements both academically and athletically.

-In the 1998 NFL draft, Pat Tillman was selected as the 226th pick by the Arizona Cardinals and given a signing bonus of $21,000.
+In 1998, Pat Tillman was selected as the 226th pick by the Arizona Cardinals in the NFL draft and received a $21,000 signing bonus.

 2000: Named to NFL All-Pro Team

-In 2000, Paul Zimmerman named Pat Tillman to his NFL All-Pro team after Tillman recorded 155 tackles, 1.5 sacks, and 1 interception.
+In 2000, Sports Illustrated writer Paul Zimmerman named Pat Tillman to his NFL All-Pro team after Tillman recorded 155 tackles, 1.5 sacks, 2 forced fumbles, 2 fumble recoveries, 9 pass deflections, and 1 interception.

 May 2002: Tillman Enlists in the Army